-In terms of the different estimation approaches, the scale parameter using the Pickands estimator shows similar trending features as the MLE method.
+In terms of the different estimation approaches, the scale parameter using the Pickands' estimator shows similar trending features as the MLE method.
 However, it also exhibits much higher variability in parameter estimation compared with the MLE method.
-The Pickands estimator fails to capture the days where we see a significant spikes in the shape and scale parameters.
+The Pickands' estimator fails to capture the days where we see a significant spikes in the shape and scale parameters.

-The results observed for the EPM method demonstrated a substantial deviation from those results from the MLE and the Pickand's estimator.
-The implementation of the EPM approach that we adopted involved matching each pair of percentiles above a threshold of the median to obtain a solution for the model parameters, producing a very large number of solutions.
-Next we took the median of these solutions as a robust estimation of the model parameters under the EPM approach, as discussed in \cite{Castillo1997}.
+The results observed for the empirical percentile method demonstrated a substantial deviation from the MLE and the Pickand's estimator.
+The implementation of the empirical percentile method that we adopted involved matching each pair of percentiles above a threshold of the median to obtain a solution for the model parameters, producing a very large number of solutions.
+Next we took the median of these solutions as a robust estimation of the model parameters under the empirical percentile method, as discussed in \cite{Castillo1997}.
 Our findings indicated the sensitivity of this estimation approach to the inclusion of low percentile solutions into the estimation (median calculation) for the shape (tail index) parameter.

-In the Technical \ref{synthGPD} a case study is provided to further explore why the EPM method gives substantially different results to the MLE and Pickands methods.
-We consider a simulation study with 20 data sets each of 500 randomly generated GP data points used to estimate the MLE, Pickands and EPM methods.
-We consider the impact of setting the shape parameter positive and negative.
+To further explore why the empirical percentile method gives substantially different results to the MLE and Pickands' methods, we considered a synthetic simulation study with 20 data sets, each with 500 randomly generated GP data points used to estimate the MLE, Pickands' and empirical percentile method.
+We considered the impact of setting the shape parameter positive and negative.
 The results show that for a positive shape parameter, the three methods appear to be consistent.
 However, when the actual shape parameter is negative we see a significant translation upwards, with increased variability in the estimator, consistent with results for the observed three methods when analyzing the real LOB volume data.